University: Melbourne University

 A confirmed interest in land law which first emerged during his legal studies, combined with a desire to avoid being pigeonholed into a particular area too early in his career, guided Simon to apply to Wilberforce, as the set undertakes a wide variety of chancery and general commercial work.
 As his practice has since developed, however, property has featured increasingly prominently, to the point where it “now forms the backbone of my work”.

-At five years’ call, Simon now finds himself in court on average once, sometimes twice, a week.
+At six years’ call, Simon now finds himself in court on average once, sometimes twice, a week.
 The rest of his time is spent drafting papers and skeleton arguments, preparing for and attending conferences, advising, reading and researching points of law, and attending to other paperwork.
 He also spends quite a bit of his time on the road as many of his court appearances are outside London.
-“I travel quite a lot for court appearances - property work gets me out into the various county courts across England and Wales.
+“I travel quite a lot for court appearances – property work gets me out into the various county courts across England and Wales.
 This is because claims are usually heard in the county court nearest to the location of the property in dispute.
 I enjoy travelling on the train and getting out of chambers for a day!”

 “I’m never bored in this job,” he adds.
 “There are cases you enjoy more than others and some more tedious exercises that you have to do.
 But no two cases are alike.
 You can go from lots of little cases on all at once, which is basically what I’m doing at the moment, to a period when you’re involved in a single big piece of litigation.
 You go through cycles.”